tamnguyen2189/Drinks_Recipes/README.md

 _*Bigram and Trigram Models*_

-Bigrams are two words frequently occurring together in the document.
-Trigrams are 3 words frequently occurring.
-Gensim’s Phrases model can build and implement the bigrams, trigrams, quadgrams and more.
-The two important arguments to Phrases are min_count and threshold.
+Bigrams are two words frequently occurring together in the document; Trigrams are three words frequently occurring.
+Gensim Phrases model can build and implement the bigrams, trigrams, quadgrams, and more.
+The two essential arguments to Phrases are min_count and threshold.

 The higher the values of these param, the harder it is for words to be combined.
-Let's define the function for Bigram and Trigram models
+Let's define the function for Bigram and Trigram models.

 _*Corpus and Dictionary*_

 The two main inputs to the LDA topic model are the dictionary(id2word) and the corpus.
-Let’s create them.
+Let’s create them:
 ```ruby
 # Phrase modeling: Bi-grams and Tri-grams
 def docs_with_grams(docs):